Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 | Total | ~$550/month |

-At this size, Jobber’s Core plan (~$69/month) is worth a serious look if you don’t need the phone system.
-Workiz earns its price here only if the phone integration is solving a real tracking problem.
+At this size, Jobber’s Core plan (~$69/month) deserves consideration.
+Workiz earns its price only if call tracking solves a real problem.

 3-Truck Operation (4 users, ~150 jobs/month)